 PUBLISHED STUDIES ON THE BENEFITS OF BOOST OXYGEN

-The benefits of supplemental oxygen (and Boost Oxygen in particular) for health and wellness have also been published in scientific studies by researchers, scientists and universities.
+The benefits of supplemental oxygen for health and wellness have also been published in scientific studies by researchers, scientists and universities.
 A university study was recently published using Boost Oxygen to study the effects of supplemental oxygen with increased athletic performance and recovery rates.

 From the study abstract: